 Ample things depend on the THC amounts that you can consume at once.
 Using a cannabis strain that is high in THC content automatically increases the paranoia risk.
 The factors mentioned above need to be checked carefully before choosing the cannabis strain.

-The marijuana doctor is the right place to help you access the right strain in an appropriate dosage and correct consumption method.
+MY MMJ Doctor is the right place to help you access the right strain in an appropriate dosage and correct consumption method.